 Tooth extractions are never a dentist’s first choice; we always strive to save your pearly whites whenever possible, whether it’s with a crown to restore physical damage or root canal therapy to remove an infection.
 Sometimes, however, teeth have become so damaged that they can’t be repaired and leaving them in could cause further complications.
-At LuxSmile Family Dentistry, we’ll make sure that the procedure is performed as efficiently and comfortably as possible; Dr. Ton will help you feel at ease during the procedure.
+At LuxSmile Family Dentistry of Carrollton, we’ll make sure that the procedure is performed as efficiently and comfortably as possible; Dr. Ton will help you feel at ease during the procedure.

 There are a few different reasons why teeth might need to be removed, such as: